cdk8s-team/cdk8s/README.md

 <EMPTY>
 ```

-### Kubernetes Objects
+### Importing the Kubernetes API

 OK, now let's define some Kubernetes API objects inside our chart.

-Similarly to charts and apps, Kubernetes API objects are also represented in
+Similarly to charts and apps, Kubernetes API Objects are also represented in
 cdk8s as **constructs**.
+These constructs are "imported" to your project using
-These constructs can be found under the `.gen`
+the command `cdk8s import k8s` and can then found under the `imports/k8s.ts`
-directory of your project.

-> Since different Kubernetes versions have different APIs, the constructs for
-Kubernetes objects are not included in the cdk8s library but actually generated
-on-demand using `cdk8s generate`.
-Your new project already generates objects for
-Kubernetes 1.14, and you should be able to find them under the `.gen` directory.
+file in your project directory.

+> `cdk8s import k8s` is always called by `yarn build`.

 Let's use these constructs to define a simple Kubernetes application that
 contains